gabeweng/gabeweng.github.io/_posts/2020-10-21-visual-regex.md

   teaser: "/images/kt-step-3.png"
 ---

-It's a common task in NLP to extract parts from a text document that match certain pattern.
-Regular expression, commonly referred to as "regex" is a powerful tool to achieve this.
+It's a common task in NLP to extract parts from a text document that matches a certain pattern.
+A regular expression commonly referred to as "regex" is a powerful tool to achieve this.

-While powerful, regex can feel daunting as it comes with its own set of jargons and sub-components that you need to remember.
+While powerful, regex can feel daunting as it comes with its own set of jargon and sub-components that you need to remember.

 In this post, I will illustrate the various ideas underlying regex which should help you build a good mental model of how it works.